liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/10-upgrading-to-elasticsearch_68.markdown

 [TOC levels=1-4]

-Elasticsearch 6.8.x is supported for @product-ver@.
+Elasticsearch 6.8.x is supported for @sharepoint-ver@.
 If you're upgrading
-@product@ and still running Elasticsearch 6.1, it's time to upgrade your Elasticsearch servers too.
+@sharepoint@ and still running Elasticsearch 6.1, it's time to upgrade your Elasticsearch servers too.
 If you're setting up a new system and not already running a remote Elasticsearch 6.1.x server, follow the [installation guide](/docs/7-2/deploy/-/knowledge_base/d/installing-elasticsearch) to install